Kometa-Team/Kometa/docs/kometa/install/images.md

 All the examples in the wiki are assuming the use of this image, and many do not work with non-official Docker images due to differences in how the authors have chosen to construct their images.

+## Alternate Images

+Generally speaking, we suggest you use the official image instead of these alterantes, unles syou ave a specific reason to use one of these over the official.
+We do not provide support for issues which specifically relate to using third-party images [LSIO or other].

 One alternate image we see a lot is the Linuxserver image, due to its prominent placement in unRAID and linuxserver's general reputation.

-## LXML Images
+### LXML Images

-In March 2024, lxml, a prerequisite for operating Kometa, ceased support for older CPUs.
-This impedes users from running Kometa on unsupported hardware.
+In March 2024, `lxml`, a prerequisite for operating Kometa, ceased support for older CPUs.
+This impedes users from running Kometa on affected hardware.

 To address this issue, we have implemented 'lxml' variants for each Kometa branch (master, develop, and nightly).
-These variants resume compatibility with older hardware by freezing lxml on a previous version which has wider hardware support.
+These variants resume compatibility with older hardware by freezing `lxml` on a previous version which has wider hardware support.

 To transition to the lxml branch, simply prepend 'lxml-' to the branch name you are currently utilizing.
 For instance, `kometateam/kometa:lxml-master`, `kometateam/kometa:lxml-develop` and `kometateam/kometa:lxml-nightly`.

-This should cover it:

-## LinuxServer
+### LinuxServer

 The first image offered in unRAID for Kometa is the Linuxserver.io image [`linuxserver/kometa`]